gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 ---

 ## VI.
-Wigner's Friend — The Problem Made Concrete
+Wigner's Friend: The Problem Made Concrete

 **Wigner's Friend** is a thought experiment that makes the measurement problem concrete.